hammerheim-game/hammerheim-rules/3-warbands/lahmia.md

 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 4 3 3 4 4 1 2 1 7
-Weapons/Armor: Blood Sisters may be armed with weapons and armor chosen from the Lahmia Equipment list.
+Weapons/Armour: Blood Sisters may be armed with weapons and armour chosen from the Lahmia Equipment list.
 Skills: The Blood Sisters may choose from Combat, Academic, Strength & Speed when she gains a new skill.
 In addition, the Blood Sisters may choose from the Lahmia